Quantum black holes as solvents

-In this paper propose a resolution of the first type, but in the framework of open systems.
-A previous argument in the same direction is the brief presentation in \cite{Hawking14}; our version is more extensive, and incorporates more notions from quantum information theory.
-Througout we will hence assume that quantum mechanics is universally valid, and that without black holes the gravitational field is not entangled with other degrees of freedom.
-From this standpoint we show that the black hole information paradox can on the one hand be explained by entanglement between the gravitational field and other degrees of freedom during the collapse process, and on the other it can be seen an instance of the fundamental problem of statistical mechanics, albeit for an exotic process with unknown constituents.
+In this context ``firewalls'' and other scenarios involving new physics at the horizon fall into the class of remnants since information is not destroyed and also does not leave the vicinity of the black hole.

+In this paper we propose a resolution in the direction of information return, but in the framework of open quantum systems.
+Our focus here is not on how information actually returns in the Hawking radiation, a topic to which we hope to return in the future, but what are its implications on the concept of entropy.
+A previous argument in the same vein was voiced by Stephen Hawking in \cite{Hawking14} but, to our best knowledge, it had no resonance in the literature.
+Part of our motivation in this paper is hence to bring attention to this note by Hawking, and to place it in the context of discussions of fundamental concepts of statistical mechanics.